bieleckipiotr/Data-Science-portfolio/GenAI_Diffusion_GAN_Image_Generation/readme.md

 Figure 8: The FID value depending on the training epoch

 After the 300 epochs, we have stopped the training.
 The fnal FID score achieved was equal to 74, from the initial value of around 300.
 Even though the fnal value is still much bigger than the perfect score of 0, the sample images below show that the results were acceptable.
-9

 ![](media/sample_images_300.png)

 Figure 9: example of generated images after 300 epochs

 ## 2.3 Interpolation of latent noise for diferent generated images

-Because our difusion model did not achieve satisfactory results, we only present the GAN’s inter polation of the images’ latent representations.
+Because our difusion model did not achieve satisfactory results, we only present the GAN’s interpolation of the images’ latent representations.

 <!-- 7 -->

 ### 2.3.1 Discussion

 By interpolating between latent noise vectors, We are essentially probing the latent space of the model.
 This task provides insights into the model’s generative capabilities and the structure of its latent space.
 The smoothness and coherence of the generated images should reveal the model’s capacity to learn continuous transformations and generate realistic intermediate representations.

 The transition, displayed in fgure 10 seems smooth, but perhaps not strong enough.
 This may be due to the similarity of the two bedrooms generated (and consequently, perhaps from the small amount of images used for training).
 The smoother the transition would be, the better the continuity in the model’s latent space.